HIGGSSAM/edts/README.md

 # Energy-direct Tree Search

-Version 1.0.0

-Roth Group.
-Department of Chemistry: p.roth@surrey.ac.uk.

-Author: Samuel James Higgs: s.higgs@surrey.ac.uk.

 ConfMaker.f is the fortran program to generate a full conformational space.

 EDTS_autorun_part1-3.pl are perl scripts to implement the Energy-direct tree search (EDTS) algorithm to explore the comformational space of molecule and idetify the global minimum conformer.

 __DISCLAMIER__

-The following Scripts are edited, updated and bug fixed versions of two seperate scripts; ConfMaker.f and Confsearch.pl.
+The following scripts are based on, updated and bug fixed versions of two seperate scripts; ConfMaker.f and Confsearch.pl.

 Original Author(s): C.Y.
 Lin, E.I.
 Izgorodina, D. Brittain, and K. Zhang

 Original script can be found at: https://rsc.anu.edu.au/~mcoote/scripts.php

-When using this codes please using the following citation: E. I. Izgorodina , C.Y.
+When publishing findings using this codes please using the following citation:
+* E. I. Izgorodina , C.Y.
 Lin, M. L. Coote.
 Phys.
 Chem.
 Chem.
 Phys.
 9, 2507 (2007)

 ## Compatibility